bterwijn/memory_graph/README.md

 ### Simplified Graph ###
 By default, memory_graph simplifies the visualization (and the viewer's mental model) by **not** showing separate nodes for immutable types like `bool`, `int`, `float`, `complex`, and `str`.
 This simplification can sometimes be slightly misleading.
 As in the example below, after a shallow copy, lists `a` and `b` technically share their `int` values, but the graph makes it appear as though `a` and `b` each have their own copies.
 However, since `int` is immutable, this simplification will never lead to unexpected changes or bugs as changing `a` won’t effect `b`.

-This approach strikes a balance: it is slightly misleading but keeps the graph clean and easy to understand and focuses on the mutable types where unexpected changes can occur.
+The simplification strikes a balance: it is slightly misleading but keeps the graph clean and easy to understand and focuses on the mutable types where unexpected changes can occur.
 This is why it is the default behavior.
 If you do want to show separate nodes for `int` values, such as for educational purposes, you can simply remove `int` from the `mg.config.not_node_types` set:
 ```python
 import memory_graph as mg